dugsq/xenograte-xct/README.md

 ## Quick Start

 #### in Xenograte, we call a worker process a *Xenode*
 There are basically three types of worker processes (Xenodes).
-The first produces data and does not read messages (producer), the second that will read and write messages (producer/consumer), and the third that just reads messages (consumer).
+The first produces data and does not read messages (producer).
+The second that will read and write messages (producer/consumer), and the third that just reads messages (consumer).
 Any xenode can be one of these three types.
 It just depends on what methods you implement in your xenode.

 A simple producer/consumer xenode can look like the following: